The relationship selling strategy is about understanding the buyer’s perspective, figuring out their pain point and then finding a solution.

 What Is Relationship Selling?

-To do it well, the rep doesn’t need to become the buyer’s friend, but they do need to earn the buyer’s trust, Volas said.
-The key lies in taking the time to do a deep discovery, providing value to the buyer and, more than anything else, making sure the buyer feels seen, heard and understood.
+The key to relationship selling lies in taking the time to do a deep discovery, providing value to the buyer and, more than anything else, making sure the buyer feels seen, heard and understood.

 “Relationship selling doesn’t mean that we’re all a bunch of friends having a good old time,” Volas said.
 “It means that you have mutual trust and respect because you’ve earned it, and you’ve shown up.”

-Mastering the strategy can lead to more closed deals, more referrals and, ultimately, happier customers.
+Mastering the relationship selling strategy can lead to more closed deals, more referrals and, ultimately, happier customers.

 The secret sauce to building a sales relationship isn’t charisma, it’s the work that happens before the first meeting.